Fresh, thoughtful journalism and creative works produced by students

 “AUKUS is pretty much telling China that we will be partnering with the US, and we’re concerned about their aggressive attitudes in Taiwan-related conflicts.

-“The US saw a change in tongue since Xi Jinping came to power, and more military exercises in the South China Sea, China showed an increasing ‘warrior attitude’.”
+“The US saw a change in tone since Xi Jinping came to power, and more military exercises in the South China Sea, China showed an increasing ‘warrior attitude’.”

 The professor mentioned the current Albanese government wants to balance partnering with China and enhancing defence technologies and corporations with the US, but he said AUKUS is “too risky”.